 Cultivating your Mindfulness Garden:

-A 6-week virtual mindfulness training in January and February 2023
+A 6-week virtual mindfulness training planned for January and February 2024

 Facilitators: Randy Wolbert, LMSW, Zen Rōshi and Ronda Reitz, PhD

 2024 Tuition: to be determined